water-bottle-afk/MINI-projects../README.md

 # Mini projects and coding experiments.
-A playground for testing ideas and learning.